hamilton-lima/smallflatworld/README.md

 editor
-ok - fix load of objects with submeshes
-- fix stack objects, second instance is not stacking
+ok - fix load of objects with submeshes ok - fix stack objects, second instance is not stacking
 - save sceneElement information of the mesh used
 - reload scene with the correct meshes
 - add edit mode to 3D